nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Value proposition

-A digital cookbook that works in Command-Line Interface that can provide all the necessary functions faster than from a typical mouse/GUI drive App
+A digital cookbook that works in Command-Line Interface that can provide all the necessary functions faster than from a typical mouse/GUI drive app

 ## User Stories